 Halloween has a reputation for increased crime.
 Is this perception accurate?
 It depends.
-For example, property crimes are more common on October 31 than on any other day of the year.
+For example, there's a spike in property crimes and vehicle thefts on Halloween.
 Tampering with candy, on the other hand, isn't as common as you might think.

 Either way, it's important to remember that crime does happen during spooky season, so you need to take measures to protect your business.
 Here are a couple of "tricks" to look out for this Halloween.